poppy-project/poppy-docs/en/installation/install-vrep.md

 Switch the the command prompt window.
 You will have to execute the last command (`poppy-services --snap --vrep --no-browser poppy-torso`) and click again to the V-REP popup (with the check-box checked). **This process will have to be done *three times* to make it works well!**

-> **Info** To avoid retyping the same command again and again, you can simply press the up arrow key to call the last typed line.
+> **Info** To avoid retyping the same command again and again, you can press the up arrow key to call the last typed line.

 When the setup of V-REP is ready, you can execute the last command without the "--no-browser" part.
 ```